capaj/Moonridge/README.md

 MONgOose bRIDGE to angular.js.
 Takes your mongoose models and exposes them for easy consumption in the browser for your JS app.

-Offers killer feature(live queries) of Meteor for MEAN stack.
+Offers killer feature(live queries) from Meteor.js for the MEAN stack.
 How?
+See examples, if still not sufficent, read source code.
+Better docs are planned/WIP.

 ##Basic usage serverside

     var mongoose = require('mongoose');